 - Aim to finish a usable artifact in a day.
 This helps you focus and scope.

 - You are making a touchable sketch.
 Do not fill in all the lines.

 - You are iterating your solution as well as your understanding of the problem.

 - Treat your code as throw-away, but be ready to refactor.

 - Borrow liberally

 - Tell a story with your prototype.
 It isn’t just a set of features.

-Also, I’d highly recommend Asa’s So You Want to Be a Designer post as well.
+Also, I’d highly recommend Asa’s So You Want to Be a Designer post (dead link) as well.
 Gold.

 via O’Reilly Radar.